talkpython/installing-python/install-python.md

 * Generally uses [conda environements](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) rather than [Python's virtual environments](https://www.geeksforgeeks.org/python-virtual-environment/) - this can lead to a mismatch in instructions when Anaconda is not the primary tool used.
 * Packages available here often lag behind in release schedule from PyPI / pip
-* Often one whole version behind on Python (e.g. 3.8 rather than 3.9)
+* Often one whole version behind on Python (e.g. 3.9 rather than 3.10)

-**Install steps - Anaconda distribution on Windows**
+**Install steps - Anaconda distribution on Ubuntu**

 1. [Download the Linux installer](https://www.anaconda.com/products/individual#)
 2. Run the installer, add Python to path if asked